ChillFish8/lust/description.md

 global_cache:
     # We cache upto 1GB's worth of the most recently used images.
     # Like the bucket cache a max_images limit can also be applied
-    # but not used in tandom with the max_capacity limit.
+    # but not used in tandem with the max_capacity limit.
     # If this is `null`/unset then no caching is performed.
     max_capacity: 1024